5 Steps to Getting More Targeted Website Traffic with SEO Copywriting

 Unfortunately, too many people still think in old-fashioned terms of “keyword stuffing” and trying to cram as many keywords into an article as possible.

 So how often should we be using those keywords?
-Here’s a graphic from SEOmoz that explains …
+Here’s a graphic from SEO moz that explains 4 Graphics to Help Illustrate On-Page SEO

 What the graph doesn’t tell you is how often your keywords should appear on the page relative to the entire article.
 That range should be between 1% and 4%.
 As you can see from the graph, any lower (or higher) and you’re less likely to get the results you want.